DUET Acquisition Corp. Announces Termination of Merger Agreement with AnyTech365.

-/EIN News/ -- Kuala Lumpur, Malaysia, April 06, 2023 (GLOBE NEWSWIRE) -- DUET Acquisition Corp.
-(NASDAQ: DUET, DUETW, DUETU) (“DUET”), a special purpose acquisition company focused on disruptive high-growth, middle market technology companies, announced today that its previously announced business combination agreement and plan of merger with Anteco Systems, S.L and certain other parties has been terminated by DUET by written notice to the other parties thereto.
+Kuala Lumpur, Malaysia, April 06, 2023 (GLOBE NEWSWIRE) -- DUET Acquisition Corp.
+DUET DUETW, DUETU))) ("DUET"), a special purpose acquisition company focused on disruptive high-growth, middle market technology companies, announced today that its previously announced business combination agreement and plan of merger with Anteco Systems, S.L and certain other parties has been terminated by DUET by written notice to the other parties thereto.
 As a result, DUET will seek an alternative business combination.

 About DUET Acquisition Corp.